loft-sh/devpod-provider-gcloud/README.md

 devpod up .
 ```

-You'll need to wait for the machine and environment setup.
+You'll need to wait for the machine and workspace setup.

 ### Customize the VM Instance